williamDalston/schrodingers-cat-website/content/articles/qc-theory-002.md

 ### Reality is Vast

 If Many-Worlds is correct, reality is unimaginably vast.
 Every possible outcome of every quantum event exists somewhere.
-Every decision you could have made, every event that could have happened—all exist in parallel universes.
+Every decision you could have made, every event that could have happened all exist in parallel universes.

 ### Determinism Returns

 At the global level, Many-Worlds is deterministic.
 The wave function evolves deterministically according to the Schrödinger equation.
-Randomness is just your perspective—you don't know which branch you're in.
+Randomness is just your perspective you don't know which branch you're in.

 ### No Special Role for Consciousness